-7. Mathematician Dr. Robert Nagel, the named inventor of two patents-in-suit, pioneered development of large-scale computer-based data distribution systems.
+7. Mathematician Dr. Robert Nagel, the named inventor of one patent-in-suit, pioneered development of large-scale computer-based data distribution systems.
 In the 1970s

-&lt;sup>2 See U.S. Patent App.
-No. 2013/0117861, entitled, "System Allowing the Display of a Private Computer File On a Screen of a Telecommunications Terminal and Corresponding Method," assigned to Gemalto SA.
+2 See U.S. Patent App.
+No. 2013/0117861, entitled, "System Allowing the Display of a Private Computer File On a Screen of a Telecommunications Terminal and Corresponding Method," assigned to Venafi SA.